lpcvoid/cpp-net-lib/README.md

 ```
 #### Echo server

 This code sample creates a TCP server on localhost:1337, which will echo whatever you send to it.
+Each of the callbacks
+will be executed by a random thread internally.

 ```c++
 netlib::server server;